codecrafters-io/build-your-own-redis/stage_descriptions/aof-persistence-01-uj3.md

 ### Notes

-- You don't need to set up anything related to AOF persistence at this stage, except for the default values of `appendonly`, `appenddirname`, and `appendfilename`.
-You will use these values when implementing AOF in later stages.
+- You don't need to set up anything related to AOF persistence at this stage.
+You'll only need to set up the default values of `dir`, `appendonly`, `appenddirname`, and `appendfilename`.